-The NYU Environmental Law Journal’s 2023 Academic Symposium is called Building Effective, Sustainable, and Equitable Infrastructure.
-The event will be on April 3rd from 12:00 P.M. – 3:15 P.M.
-[EST.] on Zoom.
-The Symposium is focused on how infrastructure projects are affected by recent legal and legislative developments – like the Bipartisan Infrastructure Law, Inflation Reduction Act, and the FY 2023 Omnibus Bill.
-The Symposium will also focus on how aquatic animal life is affected by infrastructure and necessary mitigation strategies.
-We are excited our event is the same day as World Aquatic Animal Day (which our keynote speaker created).
-Please see specific event descriptions and speaker backgrounds below.
+The NYU Environmental Law Journal’s 2023 Academic Symposium was called Building Effective, Sustainable, and Equitable Infrastructure.
+The event took place on April 3rd, 2023 and focused on how infrastructure projects are affected by recent legal and legislative developments, including the Bipartisan Infrastructure Law, Inflation Reduction Act, and the FY 2023 Omnibus Bill.
+The Symposium also explored how aquatic animal life is affected by infrastructure and necessary mitigation strategies.
+See below for a description of the symposium’s discussions.

 Time: 12:00 PM – 12:20 PM